 How to build a cost-effective Kubernetes disaster recovery plan

-Every business relies on documents, applications, data and infrastructure to function on a daily basis and losing some of them can have serious consequences.
+Every business relies on documents, applications, and data to function and losing some of them can have serious consequences.
 Since the IT world can be quite unpredictable, Disaster Recovery plan is insurance that a business will be up and running as soon as possible.

 Planning ahead is key to success